nuriadiazcandela/nuriadiazcandela/README.md

 ## I'm a Baby Front-End Developer from Elche (Alicante) 🌴

-* Right now I'm working on my skills from home 🏡🚀🔥
+* Right now I'm working on my skills at home 🏡🚀🔥

 ## Technologies